Functional Registration and Local Variations: Identifiability, Rank, and Tuning: Numerical Experiments

 Only the FRM procedure fares similarly as the proposed one when estimating the leading eigenfunction under both models.
-However, the PW method yields quite similar estimates of the mean as the proposed and the FRM method under each of the two models.
-Both the CMR and the PW methods fail to produce adequately registered curves as is seen from Figures \ref{Figsupp-model1err} and \ref{Figsupp-model2err}.
-The improvement in the performance of the FRM technique under Model 2 with error compared to the case without error considered in the previous subsection is perhaps due to the increased sample size, which compensates for the measurement error.
+However, the PW method yields quite similar estimates of the mean as the proposed method and the FRM method under each of the two models.
+Both the CMR and the PW methods fail to produce adequately registered curves as is seen from Figures \ref{Figsupp-model1err} and \ref{Figsupp-model2err} in Appendix A (Supplementary Material).
+The improvement in the performance of the FRM technique under Model 2 with error compared to the case without error considered in the previous subsection (see the plots in the last row in Fig. \ref{Fig2}) is perhaps due to the increased sample size, which compensates for the measurement error.